 The oldest part of Greater London, the City dates back to the Roman conquest of 43AD.
 Originally protected by a brick wall, remains of which can still be seen, and covering roughly 1 square mile, the City has a rich history as the financial centre of the capital, which has been shaped by invasion, trading, immigration, natural disaster, expansion, and later collapse, of empire.
 Join me on a walk through the ancient streets, where old meets new - where modern-day skyscrapers dwarf ancient stone buildings - to see how the City has changed, and how it has stayed the same, over the last 2000 years.

 This ancient area of London, lying outside the City walls, has been home to immigrant communities since the 17th century when French Huguenot Protestants fleeing persecution by Catholics in their home country settled here.
 Bringing skilled silk weavers, watchmakers and goldsmiths, their presence shaped much of the area, which later became home to further waves of immigrants: Irish, Russian and Eastern European Jews, and Bangladeshis all found refuge and built communities here.
-They made their home in this part of London over the centuries that followed, creating a rich and diverse mix of cultures contributing to food, street art, commerce and politics.
+They made their home in this part of London over the centuries that followed, creating a rich and diverse mix of cultures contributing to food, commerce and politics.
 Walk along Georgian streets, whose simple, elegant buildings are a stark contrast to the modern skyscrapers nearby.